|Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Annual March 1 post - just a placeholder this year

 It's that time of year again!
 We've made it through another wi- . . . wait a minute.
 That's how I normally start out my annual celebration of meteorological spring.
 The problem is that meteorological winter is going to be hanging on for much longer this year, longer than I can remember seeing for many years.
 In fact, here in St. Louis, we received another dusting of snow last night (it's still snowing at the time of this posting), and that 'bite' is still in the air.
-Since the concept of "meteorological seasons" is weather-based and not calendar-based, I'm not ready to declare that "storm observer's spring" is here just yet simply because it's March 1.
+Since the concept of "meteorological seasons" is weather-based and not calendar-based, I'm not ready to declare that "storm photographer's spring" is here just yet simply because it's March 1.

 Nonetheless, the arrival of March 1 always feels good to me, regardless of what's happening outside.
 At the very least, March is a month of transition into spring storm season - by the end of the month, we should all be in 'chase mode'.
 I have almost always had at least one good expedition in March.
-So, in keeping with March 1 tradition, I'll talk about the long-range model forecasts that all storm observers everywhere are straining at to see the first signs of tornado season's return.
+So, in keeping with March 1 tradition, I'll talk about the long-range model forecasts that all storm photographers everywhere are straining at to see the first signs of tornado season's return.

 The news for the first half of the month isn't good for storms.
 The primary problem is that deep moisture has been pushed into the far southern Gulf of Mexico, and none of the long-range models show a substantial improvement in that situation for as far out as we can reasonably see (a little less than 2 weeks from now).
 Here's the GFS model's take on next Thursday morning the 7th.
 Even though a potent shortwave trough is about to pass over the Great Plains, there is no moisture in place ahead of this feature, and not much in the Gulf to give the trough any chance of producing meaningful northward moisture return.